Constructors, this, Methods and Bind

 Hang on, isn't the event handler actually a closure?
 Yes, it is.
 It has

-two non-local variables, namely buttonId
+two non-local variables, namely buttonId and this.
+The buttonId

-variable has its proper value, but not this
+variable has its proper value, but not this.

 However, almost any other variable can be closed over.
 Traditionally,

-JavaScript programmers use the variable that
+JavaScript programmers use the variable that.
+Here's an example:

 The code is nearly identical to our earlier add_donation_handler